chriswetterman/sketch-find-and-replace-text/README.md

 <img src="assets/screenshot.png" width="532" height="auto" />

-Find and Replace Text for Sketch allows you to search throughout your active document and replace text (symbol overrides included).
-Searches can be scoped at the following levels based on your current layer selection: Document, Page, Artboard, Layer
+Find and Replace Text for Sketch allows you to search throughout your active document and replace text within canvas elements (symbol overrides included).
+You can also choose to perform a rename on just the layer names as well.
+Searches can be scoped at the following levels based on your current layer list selection: Document, Page, Artboard, Layer

 ## Installation